On the existence of MRD self-dual codes: Abstract

 \section{Abstract}

 In this paper, we investigate the existence of self-dual MRD codes $C\subset L^n$, where $L/F$ is an arbitrary field extension of degree $m\geq n$.
-We then apply our results to the case of finite fields, and prove that if $m=n$ and $F=\mathbb{F}_q$, a self-dual MRD code exists if and only if $q\equiv n\equiv 3 \ [4].$
+We give necessary conditions on $L/F$ to have the existence of such codes, as well as sufficient conditions on $F$ to have their non-existence.
+We also give a full answer when $L/F$ is cyclic and $m=n \equiv 2 \ [4]$, and apply our results to finite fields.
+Along the way, we also prove the non-existence of self-dual MRD codes for another type of duality.

 {\it Keywords. }Self-dual code, MRD code, Rank metric codes, Symmetric bilinear forms, Duality

 \textit{Mathematics Subject Classification: Primary: 94B05; Secondary: 11E04}